 Hydrolysed Collagen for Stress Incontinence and Overactive Bladder

-As you naturally lose collagen as you age, you may be mostly concerned about the fine lines and wrinkles appearing on your face.
+As you naturally lose collagen as you age, you may be most concerned about the fine lines and wrinkles appearing on your face.
 But evidence shows that the loss of collagen in your pelvic area can result in an overactive bladder and the symptoms of Irritable Bowel Syndrome (IBS).

-Therefore, for many years collagen has been used as treatment for urinary incontinence, implanted in packs around the urethra during a surgical operation or via injections.
+Therefore, for many years collagen has been used as a treatment for urinary incontinence, implanted in packs around the urethra during a surgical operation or via injections.
 This increase in collagen to the tissue around the urethra tightens the urethral sphincter preventing urine from leaking.
 Collagen supplements can now be taken as a non-surgical treatment, with similar results.

 Power Dophilus for a Boosted Immune System, Protection of the Intestine and Treatment of Conditions Such as Irritable Bowel Syndrome (IBS) and Diarrhoea